natdarke/base-config/README.md

 A 'dependency package' is an NPM package that is used by a JavaScript service.

 In fact, this is more of a convenient way to think than an accurate description.
 A 'dependency package' is, actually, an NPM package that is used by another NPM package.
 JavaScript services are, essentially, an NPM 'root package' with a Dockerfile.
-To understand more read [NPM](#npm).
+To understand more read [NPM Packages](#npm-packages).

 If you need to work with a 'dependency package' the workflow gets a bit more complicated as the code is not in the repo for the service.
-It is an [NPM](#npm) package used by the service, not part of the service _per se_.
+It is an [NPM package](#npm-packages) package used by the service, not part of the service _per se_.

 If feature story requires some work on a 'dependency package' it is probably best to split the work on the 'dependency package'into a seperate task, to be completed before the work on the feature story begins.
 This is because 'dependency packages' are meant to be used by more than one service.